When was the last time you brushed your dog’s teeth? If you’re like most pet parents, the answer might be “never” or “I can’t remember.”

 43% of dog owners admit that they never brush their dogs’ teeth, despite 76% of them knowing that it’s important for their health.1

-Nearly 90% of dogs have some form of periodontal disease by age two2 – but it’s 100% preventable with regular cleaning.
+Nearly 90% of dogs have some form of periodontal disease by age two2

 How to Brush Your Dog’s Teeth

-1. Buy dog toothpaste and a toothbrush.
+1. Use dog toothpaste and a toothbrush.
 Never use human toothpaste on a dog.
 Human toothpaste contains ingredients that can make dogs sick, like xylitol, which is toxic for dogs.
 Dog toothpaste is safe for dogs to swallow, and it comes in flavors they love, like beef, chicken, and peanut butter.

 3. Slowly acclimate your dog to having their teeth and gums touched.
 Once your dog has accepted the toothbrush and paste, gently lift their lips and quickly rub some of the paste onto your dog’s teeth and gums, offering treats immediately afterward.
 Do this for a few days, and then try it with the toothbrush.
 Do this daily for another week or more, until your dog is comfortable with you and the brush touching their teeth and gums.